Last updated on May 21, 2026

 Kozilek's Command

 As powerful as Kozilek's Command may be, it’s not known for its scry ability, but rather its other modes.
-Still, this colorless instant does have one that lets you look at the top of your library based on the amount of mana you spend on it, which makes it a game-changer in topdeck mode.
+Still, this colorless instant lets you look at the top of your library based on the amount of mana you spend on it, which makes it a game-changer in topdeck mode.

-Master of Death is simple but effective: It lets you surveil 2 whenever this creature enters the battlefield.
-What makes it interesting is that for just 1 mere life, you can return it to your hand from the graveyard and cast it again to reuse its surveil ability whenever it resolves.
+Master of Death is simple but effective: It lets you surveil 2 upon entering.
+What makes it interesting is that for just 1 mere life, you can return it to your hand from the graveyard and cast it again to surveil once more.

 Dual-colored lands introduced in the Theros block like Temple of Abandon have the ability to scry when they enter the battlefield, making them a low-cost option for players looking to fix their mana.